 |Update customer source||Off-session||Yes|

-|Pay Invoice from Dashboard||Off-session||Yes|
+|Pay invoice from the Dashboard||Off-session||Yes|

-|Pay Invoice from Hosted invoice page||On-session||No|
+|Pay invoice from Hosted invoice page||On-session||No|

 |Stripe automatically charges scheduled invoice||Off-session||Yes|

 The API actions for creating subscriptions, updating subscriptions, and paying invoices also have an

 off_session attribute that you can set manually.
 Setting this attribute to